Gain access to personalized product screening, the best pricing, rewards, and more!

 The typical application rate is 2.3 to 4.6 pounds of Valar Plus Bifenthrin Granules per 1,000 square feet of lawn.

 To broadcast the Valar Plus Bifenthrin Granules, load your spreader with the proper amount of Valar Plus Bifenthrin Granules based on your square footage measured and broadcast the granules uniformly over the target area.
-You will need to perform to passthroughs to get even coverage.
+You will need to perform pass-throughs to get even coverage.
 The first time, broadcast half the granules in parallel lines once across the target area and then make a second walkthrough at an even pace at a perpendicular angle.

-Step 2 - Apply Dominion 2L
+Step 2: Apply Dominion 2L

-To kill Mole Crickets, apply at a rate of 0.6 fl. oz. in a gallon of water to treat 1,000 sq. ft.
-We recommend using a 20-gallon hose-end sprayer for large lawn applications to ensure a sufficient amount of product covers the entire area.
-Remove the reservoir and then add the proper amount of Dominion 2L and the proper amount of water.
-Make sure the sprayers control valve and water pump are off and then attach the hose-end sprayer nozzle to the hose.
+We recommend using a 20-gallon hose-end sprayer for large lawn applications to ensure sufficient product covers the entire area.
+Remove the reservoir and add the proper amount of Dominion 2L and water.
+Ensure the sprayer's control valve and water pump are off, and then attach the hose-end sprayer nozzle to the hose.

 Evenly distribute the Dominion 2L mixture over your treatment area, keeping track of the product left in the reservoir.
 Apply on calm days when wind speeds are low to minimize drift.